proudot/proudot.github.io/README.md

     R. Fiolka. **Diagonally Scanned Light-Sheet Microscopy for Fast Volumetric Imaging of Adherent Cells.** Biophysical Journal. \* denotes equal contribution.
 [PDF](/assets/pdf/diaSLM.pdf)
+    *How to define "fast" ?
+    In this paper we propose a new light-sheet microscope design reaching 4Hz volumetric frequency.
+We prove through mathematic modeling , experimental measures and simulations that this frequency is sufficient to measure speed up to 4 micron/s in the diffusive case and 8 micron/s in a directed case.
+We also show that 3Hz is enough for the accuracy at the membrane, but that 4Hz must be reached to measuer accurate dynamics in the area the golgy apparatus.
+This is one way we can define "fast" in light-sheet microscopy.*
   - 2017
     P. Roudot, L. Ding, K. Jaqaman, C. Kervrann, and G. Danuser.
     **Piecewise-Stationary Motion Modeling and Iterative Smoothing to